Reducing fuel consumption can have a big impact on managing overall fleet operating costs

 Driver behaviors such as speeding, irregular gear changes and hard braking can have a negative impact on vehicle fuel consumption.

 Reducing speed is an easy way to cut fuel costs.
-As an example to the difference it makes, take a fleet of around 150 vehicles – you could save around £30,000 per year just by getting an average 2 miles per gallon more out of your fleet simply by reducing speed.
+As an example, savings of around £30,000 per year could be made on a fleet of 150 vehicles by getting an average 2 miles per gallon more our of your fleet by reducing speed.

 Speaking from experience, we found through our own fleet data that fuel economy increases by an average of 3 MPG after successfully running driver speed awareness programs!